cloudfoundry-incubator/kubernetes-guidelines/DETAILED.md

 Reasons:

-The unneeded packages increase the size of the image and require upgrading it more often.
+* The unneeded packages increase the size of the image and require upgrading it more often.
+* The operator needs to know if the packages in the image up-to-date or not.

 See also: